SportBeep.com

 Related news

-Sabalenka believes difficulty in repeating is part of the challenge of Flushing Meadows fortnight, where everything is noisier, flashier and simply bigger than other Grand Slams.
+Sabalenka believes the difficulty in repeating is part of the challenge of Flushing Meadows fortnight, where everything is noisier, flashier, and simply bigger than other Grand Slams.
 “I think it’s a lot of pressure, definitely,” the Belarusian said.
 “Just because this place is so big, and it feels bigger than the other slams in some ways.
 Maybe every time defending champions come and they put so much pressure on themselves.
 But I feel like I’m experienced enough to just focus on myself and try to replicate that result.”

 Asked for her thoughts on the fact that the last 11 US Open titles have been split by 10 players, Sabalenka quipped: “My thought is to change it.”

-Sinner echoed Sabalenka’s comments, attributing the difficulty of repeating in New York to a combination of factors — season-ending fatigue, scheduling of games and size.
+Sinner echoed Sabalenka’s comments, attributing the difficulty of repeating in New York to a combination of factors — season-ending fatigue, scheduling of games, and size.
 “We are heading towards the end of the season, so some players, they are tired,” Sinner said.
 “It’s also the last big trophy of the year.
 Things can change…I don’t know what’s gonna happen this time.
 But of course it’s a very, very difficult tournament to play.”

 Sinner and Sabalenka are the top seeds in a field that will be rewarded with a record $90 million purse, making the US Open the richest tournament in the world.
 The men’s and women’s singles champions will receive $5 million each.
 The biggest threat to Sinner’s hopes of defending his title is likely to come from Spain’s second seed Carlos Alcaraz.
 The 22-year-old, winner of the US Open in 2022, has already faced Sinner twice in Grand Slam finals this season, winning a five-set classic in the French Open in June before losing to the Italian in the Wimbledon final last month.